kachhy/Chess-Game-Analysis/README.md

 ```
 4. Finally, the program will create a file called <game>_analyzed.pgn.
 Upload this file to chess.com's analysis feature, and you should see the move classifications.
 5. Rinse and repeat

+## Planned features
+1. Support for "brilliant" moves
+2. MultiPV support
+3. New accuracy curve
+4. Tweaks and other stuff